Part 3: Access Reports and Graphs

 6. Close the AER report once you are done.

-Using external reports and graphs
+Exporting reports and graphs

 There are times when you create a report or graph that you want to save the original data because you are going to make property changes to one or all of the objects used in the report or graph.
 Maybe you need to save a report as a text file (.txt) in order to parse the data with a script.
 You might need to save the data as a spread sheet.
 Are you creating a slide presentation?
 You can save your graphs as Bitmap files (.bmp) or Joint Photographic Experts Group file (.jpg) etc.

-1. Return to the Access Tool.
+1. Return to the Access tool.

-2. Select CubesatXIV_28895 () in the Associated Objects list.
+2. Select ONEWEB-0706_61611 () in the Associated Objects list.

-3. Click Access... in the Reports frame.
+3. Click Access... in the Reports panel.

 4. Note the total number of accesses and the total duration.